Tasm-Devil/Onitama/README.md

 - `setup` -- Set up everything: install ghc and dependencies.
 (Needs `stack`, `elm` and `elm-test`.)
 - `build` -- Build the server and the client.
-- `server-start` -- Start the server here: <http://localhost:3000/>.
+- `server-start` -- Calls `build` and then starts the server.
+Open <http://localhost:3000/> in your Browser.
 Requests sent to this server will trigger a recompilation (via make) of the client code (if its changed).

 ## JSON API
 JSON Message from Server to Client after two game moves.
 Last move comes first, thats fp style (Head of the List).